-Newly admitted or re-enrolling (those who are not currently enrolled) undergraduate students should enroll in courses during designated UM registration periods.
-Students are responsible for contacting their advisor each semester to register and enroll in courses according to their program of study.
+Students must clear any "holds" to be able to register for classes each semester.
+Students are responsible for contacting their advisor each semester to schedule an advising appointment to register and enroll in courses according to their program of study.
 The dates for registration are widely publicized.